LCL/PCL Surgery in Kirkland, WA

 The lateral collateral ligament (LCL) is one of the four major ligaments of the knee.
 It is located on the outside (lateral side) of the knee and connects the femur to the fibula.
 It is part of a larger group of complex structures referred to as the posterolateral corner (PLC) that provide stability to the outside of the knee.
 Other important structures in the posterolateral corner are the iliotibial band (IT band), popliteus tendon, biceps femoris tendon, and popliteofibular ligament.

 The LCL and posterolateral corner structures provide stability and prevent the outside of the knee from opening up with walking or other movements.
 They also play an important role in the rotational stability of the knee.
+Dr. Fuchs is a board-certified orthopedic surgeon that specializes in diagnosing and treating LCL injuries.
+Call (425) 823-4000 to schedule an appointment at our office in Kirkland, WA today!

 How Do Most People Tear Their Lateral Collateral Ligament?